rubys/bootstrap/bylaws.md

 ## ARTICLE VI - OFFICERS

 ### Section 6.1 Officers
-The Officers of the Foundation shall be a Chairperson and a Vice Chairperson (each of which shall be a Platinum Director, unless no Platinum Director is willing to be nominated to such position) and a Secretary (each of whom shall also be a Director, unless no Director is willing to be nominated for such position).
-The Foundation may also have, at the discretion of the Board, an Executive Director, one or more Vice-Chairpersons, one or more Assistant Secretaries, and such other Officers with such titles, terms of office and duties as may be elected in accordance with the provisions of Section 6.3.
+The Officers of the $FOUNDATION shall be a Chairperson and a Vice Chairperson (each of which shall be a Platinum Director, unless no Platinum Director is willing to be nominated to such position) and a Secretary (each of whom shall also be a Director, unless no Director is willing to be nominated for such position).
+The $FOUNDATION may also have, at the discretion of the Board, an Executive Director, one or more Vice-Chairpersons, one or more Assistant Secretaries, and such other Officers with such titles, terms of office and duties as may be elected in accordance with the provisions of Section 6.3.
 The Chairperson shall be elected by a majority